Turning into kids in a blink of a second

 The team of Flying Fish created a beautiful structure incorporating everything they work on, to create a more sustainable maritime industry.
 The data cloud is there for the digital solutions they offer, the boat with a hydrofoil system flies over the water while using less energy and the outstanding hydrogen-powered yellow water taxi is not to miss as well.
 And let’s not forget the ramp in the back of the structure, because in the end Flying Fish wants to fly to great heights by being part of our accelerator.

 A giant wind turbine next to a much smaller offshore vessel.
-Installation seems impossible, but yet this is what HES aim to change.
+Installation seems impossible, but yet this is what HES aims to change.
 Combining their strong analytical skills with many years of offshore experience, HES helps their clients with the most challenging offshore operations.

-A team with a mission and with quite some attention to detail.
+A team with a mission and with quite some attention for detail.
 Tree Composites built their ‘future’ production hall and gained a second place in the LEGO contest.
 You can see all kinds of machinery with which they develop the special jacket foundations for offshore renewables.
 And not to miss is the remarkable yellow windmill, of course held together by the composite joints.